-health insurance plan happens frequently.
-There are a lot of health insurance plan details and specifications to consider, and when you’re under pressure to sign up before the enrollment deadline, it may result in making the wrong choice.
+Signing up for the wrong health insurance plan happens frequently.
+There are a lot of health insurance plan details and specifications to consider.
+When you’re under pressure to sign up before the enrollment deadline, it may result in making the wrong choice.

-If you’re unsure about the insurance plan you chose, or you’re having regrets because you found a better option, you may be wondering what your next steps are.
-Do you have to wait until the next health insurance enrollment period?
-Are you stuck with an insurance plan you no longer want?
-This guide explains what to consider.
+better health insurance plan option, you may be wondering what your next steps are.
+Do you have to wait until the next

 Think about the answers to these questions: